Black Walnuts in Pennsylvania: 5 Season, Safety & Identification tips:

-Black walnuts are in season from late September through October.
+The season is from late September through October.
 Their green, tennis‑ball‑like husks fall to the ground and can be cracked underfoot to reveal the hard, deeply ridged shell inside.
 The husks contain a dark liquid that will stain hands and clothing, so they’re best handled with gloves.

 Inside the shell is a nutmeat with a bold, fruity‑earthy flavor — stronger than the English walnuts sold in stores.
 Black walnuts add depth to trail mix, cereal, salads, and soups.